 Our Software Engineering courses offer you a broad computer science curriculum with an emphasis on software engineering and design.
-You will gain the technical knowledge needed to manage and develop high-quality, well-designed software systems along with an understanding of business and system requirements.
+You will gain the technical knowledge and experience needed to manage and develop high-quality, well-designed software systems along with an understanding of business and system requirements.

 Where could it take you?

 A Software Engineering degree will provide you with skills that are in high demand within industry.
 Recent graduates have found work in companies providing novel computing solutions ranging from e-commerce to advanced military systems.
 Others have set up their own businesses and many choose to go on to further study.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

 General Studies:Accepted as one of the best three grades if four A-levels are presented

 GCSE:Maths and English Language at least grade C

 Irish Leaving Cert:Offers will be made on the basis of 5 or 6 Higher level subjects.
 Please contact the Undergraduate Admissions Office (01524 592028) for further information